WHAT HAPPENS TO LIFE INSURANCE IF YOU GO TO JAIL

 Life Insurance and Long-Term Incarceration

-In the case of long-term imprisonment, maintaining life insurance can be more complicated.
-Insurers may consider incarceration to be a significant increase in risk due to certain inherent dangers associated with prison life, causing premiums to increase, or policies to be cancelled altogether.
+In the case of long-term imprisonment, life insurance providers consider incarceration to be a significant increase in risk due to certain inherent dangers associated with prison life, causing premiums to increase, or policies to be canceled altogether.
+Insurers may find maintaining life insurance more complicated under these circumstances.

 Most life insurance policies include a two-year contestability period that begins the day the policy goes into effect.
 If the policyholder dies within this period, the insurance company has the right to investigate the death and possibly deny the payment of the claim.